Academic confidence and dyslexia at university

 Figure 24: Scatterplot of Academic Behavioural Confidence against Dyslexia Index for the complete datapool

-scatterplots, it was assumed that the independent variables collectively are linearly related to the dependent variable, (see Appendix 8.5, Figures 34-38).
+The analysis was considered valid as a consequence of preliminary assumptions and tests thus: According to the study design it was considered highly unlikely that observations would be related, confirmed by the Durbin-Watson test for independence of errors (residuals), which generated an output of 1.881.
+A value close to 2 is considered sufficient to demonstrate this (Lund & Lund, 2016-18).
+Tests for linearity were conducted by observing scatterplots of the studentized residuals against the unstandardized predicted values for each of the five regressions.
+The residuals formed an approximately horizontal band in all scatterplots, so it was assumed that the independent variables collectively are linearly related to the dependent variable, (see Appendix 8.5).
 Homoscedasticity was demonstrated through a visual inspection of the scatterplots of studentized residuals against unstandardized predicted values.
 Interpretation of correlation tables showed that none of the correlation coefficients were > 0.7 for any of the regression models indicating no evidence of multicollinearity.
-This was further confirmed by consulting the Table of Collinearity Tolerances where none were less than the recommended critical value of 0.1 (Lund & Lund, 2016-18).
+This was further confirmed by consulting the Table of Collinearity Tolerances where none were less than the recommended critical value of 0.1 (ibid).

 Significant outliers were not detected on the basis of standardized residuals being greater than +/- 3 standard deviations (SDs).
 Consulting the studentized deleted residuals also confirmed the unlikelihood of significant outliers as none were greater than +/- 3 SDs.
 Checking for any datapoints having undue influence on the regressions showed that 93% of the datapoints presented leverage values of <0.2, considered the boundary criteria between ‘safe’ and ‘risky’ (ibid), with all datapoints <0.289 leverage.
 As a further test for influential datapoints, Cook’s Distance values were examined and none showed a value >1, considered to be the criteria for testing influence (ibid).

 Visual inspection of Normal P-P plots of the regression standardized residuals indicated that the distributions were approximately normal (see Appendix 8.5, Figure 43 for an example Normal P-P plot).
-To test the ‘goodness of fit’ of the regression models to the data, the proportion of variance explained by each regression model (adjusted R-squared) was I:43.6%; II:42.7%; III:31.6%; IV:42.3%; V:16.3% suggesting that all except model V were adequate.
-To determine the statistical significance of the models, that is, whether they are significantly better at predicating ABC than the mean model, the ANOVA outputs were consulted (Appendix 8.5, Table 39).
-All models returned a statistically significant result with the exception of model V: F(20,26)=1.447, p=0.186.
+To test the ‘goodness of fit’ of the regression models to the data, the proportion of variance explained by each regression model (adjusted R-squared) was I:43.6%; II:42.7%; III:31.6%, suggesting that all models were adequate.
+To determine the statistical significance of the models, that is, whether they are significantly better at predicating ABC than the mean model, the ANOVA outputs showed that all models returned a statistically significant result (Appendix 8.5, Table 39 (to update)).